 In the present article, we are going to discuss digital PCR, an advanced method for quantification of nucleic acid.
 The content of the article is,

 Read further: The Polymerase Chain Reaction.

-Using the realtime PCR scientists can estimate the amount of DNA or RNA present in a sample.
-However, due to the large volume used during reaction preparation can lead quantification of unwanted nucleic acids too.
+Using realtime PCR scientists can estimate the amount of DNA or RNA present in a sample.
+However, the large volume used during reaction preparation can lead quantification of unwanted nucleic acids too.